 My style icon is: Ralph Lauren with a dash of Dennis Rodman.

-The best book I’ve read in the last year is: The Fire Next Time — James Baldwin.
+The best book I’ve read recently is: The Fire Next Time — James Baldwin.

 In my fridge you’ll always find: Something sweet — I’m a total sucker.